folinimarc/os_gis_sandbox/thesis/README.md

-# Thesis writing setup using Latex, VS Code, draw.io and GitHub
+# Latex setup used for thesis writing (Latex, VS Code, draw.io and GitHub)

 ## What is this about?
+This project was started as part of a further education course which included writing a thesis.
 Here I am outlining the setup I used to write the thesis found in this folder using Latex, VS Code, draw.io and GitHub.
 It is a setup that is completely free, provides convenience features like real-time compilation of your Latex documents to PDF and uses version control, so you never ever lose your work.

 ## How it changed my perspective on thesis writing
 This repository was started as part of a GIS further education program which